fruitTheory/tab-scraper/README.md

 There is a couple caveats to this as mentioned its super jank --Will need autohotkey installed
  --Click on window browser shortly after running
- --The autohotkey runs regardless of what window its on so let it run through tabs --Possible that not all errors get caught so if ahk keeps running can go to bottom right tray and manually stop
+ --The ahk runs regardless of what window its on so let it run through tabs --Possible that not all errors get caught so if ahk keeps running can go to bottom right tray and manually stop

 Thats about it, definitely open to suggestions on a better workflow so please feel free to!